email: roadarch@outlook.com

 former Texaco Big Friend

 This Texaco Big Friend was originally located in Las Vegas.
 In 1981, Sun Valley Homes in Pahrump bought the statue from the YESCO sign company in Las Vegas.
 It was transformed into a Robin Hood type character and installed on top of the mobile home dealership's sign.
 In 2009, the business closed.
 Two years later, the sign and statue were removed and taken to the Pahrump Landfill.
 After several articles in local papers, the town realized that this statue was more than just a local icon.
 The statue was moved to the Pahrump Valley Museum where it was stored behind the building.
 The statue has significant damage and is missing a foot.
-In 2016, the statue was moved to Illinois where it will be restored as a Texaco Big Friend.
-For more, see these websites: 1 and 2.
+In 2016, the statue was moved to Illinois where it was restored as a Texaco Big Friend and installed at the American Giants Museum.
+For more, see these websites: 1 and 2. [map]

 Waving Giant Man